Angles6230/Certification-Notes/Linux notes.md

 # Directory structure

-/ - Root top of the file system hierarchy
+`/` - Root top of the file system hierarchy

-/bin - Binaries and other executables
+`/bin` - Binaries and other executables

-/etc -
+`/etc` - System config files